k22jung/thermo_fea/README.md

 # ThermoFEA

-**ThermoFEA** is another small project I completed which utilizes a computer's GPU to parallelize computation for a large thermodynamic finite element analysis transient problem, consisting of thousands of nodes.
+**ThermoFEA** is another small project I completed which utilizes a computer's GPU to parallelize computation for a large and complex thermodynamic finite element analysis transient problem, consisting of thousands of nodes.

 The objective of the project was to dramatically decrease and improve runtime for the implementation found from MathWorks' [webinar](https://www.mathworks.com/videos/teaching-fluid-mechanics-and-heat-transfer-with-interactive-matlab-apps-81962.html).
 This was successfully accomplished, decreasing the runtime from the original script by over 900 times, using OpenCL and parallelizing repetitive calculations using my computer's GPU.
 I wrote a kernel to concurrently execute the program in parallel over thousands of GPU work-items.